Everything You Need to Know When You Apply For Car Finance

 In most cases, a car finance application is declined because your credit score wasn't high enough or you didn't meet the lender's affordability requirements.
 However, there can be other reasons, such as not having a valid driving licence or failing to prove your address.
 Regardless of the reason for the rejection, the lender will tell you why they have decided not to continue with the application.
-Suppose you were rejected for car finance because of a low credit score.
-In that case, you can build it up by having a good credit to debit ratio, registering on the electoral roll, and ensuring you don't default on any payments.
+Suppose your application for car finance was rejected because of a low credit score.
+In that case, you can build it up by having a good credit-to-debit ratio, registering on the electoral roll, and ensuring you don't default on any payments.

 Why you might have been refused car finance

 There are several reasons why you may have been refused car finance by the lender.
 These include having a poor credit score, which is the primary reason that most people's applications are rejected.
-Other factors to consider include being too young (under 18), not having a valid driver's licence and making multiple applications.
+Other factors to consider include being too young (under 18), not having a valid driver's licence and making multiple applications for financial products.
 If any of the above apply, then it could explain a potential rejection for car finance.